springfall2008/batpred/docs/install.md

     log_size: 10000000
 ```

-CAUTION: Migration from an older Appdaemon to 0.15.2 or above:
+CAUTION: Migrating from an older Appdaemon to 0.15.2 or above:

 - Make sure you have access to the HA filesystem, e.g. I use the Samba add on and connect to the drives on my Mac, but you can use ssh also.
 Update AppDaemon to 0.15.2